shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Training yourself in research is no different.
 But sure - if you have filial, financial circumstances which you cannot avoid, then this may be a sub-optimal life decision.
 - _Is expensive_ -- It's not really.
 Most graduate programs will in fact pay you a monthly salary, and waive your tuition off.
 So you essentially are an employee being paid to produce knowledge.
-- _High paying jobs_ -- Advanced degrees need not necessarily pay you significantly than good jobs for undergrads.
+- _Leads to high paying jobs_ -- Advanced degrees need not necessarily pay you significantly than good jobs for undergrads.
 If you're into research solely for a high-paying job, then something's not right.
-- _God's chosen one_ -- It's unlikely you will come out of it being this invincible master of this one subject which you specalize in.
+- _Makes me God's chosen one_ -- It's unlikely you will come out of it being this invincible master of this one subject which you specalize in.
 Sure, you'll know a lot about a small field.
 However, the shelf-life for tangible technical skills you've acquired such as expertise in a library in Python, some specific set of tools, knowing what the state-of-the-art in your domain is, etc. will likely be 5-7 years.
 Be prepared to constantly skill up once you get out of your Ph.D. studies if you want your skills to remain relevant.
 What this experience will teach you is perhaps to think, ask questions, break problems down, communicate ideas, etc. - skills that're transferrable to any domain you go on to working on.
 Technical skills will remain relevant as long as you put in the effort to stay relevant.
 - _Is irrelevant to reality_ -- There may be a grain of truth to this, and many successful entrepreneurs also feel this way [[tweet1]](https://twitter.com/svembu/status/1229193888239210496), I still think the time investment will not terribly offset whatever purpose you have defined for yourself on this planet.
 In the worst case, you will use this as an opportunity to learn more about yourself.
 In the best, you push forward the state of science for all of us.
-- _Need not require a Ph.D._ -- Not all research roles/jobs need you to have advanced degrees.
+- _Requires a Ph.D._ -- Not all research roles/jobs need you to have advanced degrees.
 However, not many such roles exist.
 You're likely to experience research at its best in an academic setting.
-- _Need not end in you becoming a professor at some university_ -- While academia is the natural destination for anyone interested in research as a career, a number of industrial jobs which rely on innovation have very strong in-house research programs (e.g. semiconductors, materials, pharma, airlines, auto manufacturing, computer-science based industries).
+- _I end up being a professor at some university_ -- While academia is the natural destination for anyone interested in research as a career, a number of industrial jobs which rely on innovation have very strong in-house research programs (e.g. semiconductors, materials, pharma, airlines, auto manufacturing, computer-science based industries).

 ### <a name="doingresearch"></a>Doing research

-[This article, penned by Prof. Jason Eisner at JHU](https://www.cs.jhu.edu/~jason/advice/how-to-work-with-a-professor.html){:target="_blank"}, is an excellent primer on how you can equip yourself in having a fruitful research experience.
+[This article, penned by Prof. Jason Eisner at JHU](https://www.cs.jhu.edu/~jason/advice/how-to-work-with-a-professor.html), is an excellent primer on how you can equip yourself in having a fruitful research experience.
 I strongly urge you to read it, and imbibe the recommended steps in your research stint.
 [In his famous talk 'You and your research'](/assets/pdf/you_and_your_research_hamming.html), Richard Hamming describes the process of doing _good_ research.

 This talk transcript I have hosted on this site is a clone of https://www.cs.virginia.edu/~robins/YouAndYourResearch.html